Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Glossary/Traits.md

 ### Corrosive

-Deals and is Immune to [[Compendium/BnB/Sourcebook Homebrews/Glossary/Damage Types#Corrosive Damage|Corrosive Damage]].
+Deals and is Immune to [[Bunkers and Badasses/Glossary/Damage Types#Corrosive Damage|Corrosive Damage]].

 ### Explosive